 Pakistan is home to some of the most impressive motorways and highways in the world.
 From the M2 Motorway that connects the country's two largest cities, Lahore and Islamabad, to the Hazara highway that connects the northern provinces to the south, there are a number of roads that make traveling around the country a pleasure.
 In this blog post, we will explore the various Motorways, highways, and expressways in Pakistan and highlight their unique features and benefits.

-Pakistan is home to an extensive network of motorways and highways that connect its major cities and provinces.
-The National Highways Authority (NHA) is responsible for the development and maintenance of these roads.
+motorways and highways that connect its major cities and provinces.
+The

-Motorways and Highways are building under the CPEC project
+A step towards sustainable development of the country Motorways and Highways are building under the CPEC project |

 Pakistan Motorways